Robust error estimates in weak norms for advection dominated transport problems with rough data: Perturbation equation and the dual problem

 \section{Perturbation equation and the dual problem}

-The analysis uses a perturbation equation and an associated dual problem.
-In this work we use the perturbation equation associated to the weak form of the equations \eqref{weakmodel} and the standard Galerkin formulation \eqref{FEMGS}, for the perturbation equation.
-Taking the difference of the two formulations, setting $e=u-u_h$ and integrating by parts we obtain
+The error analysis in weak norms uses a perturbation equation and an associated dual problem.
+Taking the difference of the two formulations \eqref{weakmodel} and \eqref{FEMGS}, setting $e=u-u_h$ and integrating by parts we obtain

 This suggests the adjoint equation, find $\varphi \in H^1_0(\Omega)$ such that